 Amanda Watson is a Lecturer in the Department of Sociology and Anthropology at Simon Fraser University.
 Her first book, The Juggling Mother: Coming Undone in the Age of Anxiety, is available now from UBC Press.
-Amanda lives in East Vancouver with her partner, two kids, and two rescue pups.
-Her next book project explores the politics of the BirthStrike movement for climate justice.
+Amanda lives in East Vancouver with her partner, two kids, and two pups.
+Her current research explores imagining kin in climate crisis and post-covid divisions of household labour.

 FEMINIST POLITICS STILL NEEDS MOTHERHOOD

 Feminist theorists must retain and critique the institution of motherhood in order to better understand its disciplinary nature, and how it separates mothers from feminism, and women from each other and themselves.

 I'M SUCH A BAD MOM

 Every morning, I leave my toddlers in the car while I hustle, a hound under each arm, the 10 metres to and from the gates of doggy daycare.
 And every morning, I cross my fingers that nobody sees me and calls the police.